admin@huanduytech.com +86-755-89998295

 5. Driving Habits

-• Smooth acceleration: Stomping on the pedal creates a massive instant current draw, which acts like a "electric shock" to the battery plates.
+• Smooth acceleration: Stomping on the pedal creates a massive, instantaneous current draw, which acts like an "electric shock" to the battery plates.

 • Reduce load: Avoid overloading the cart or prolonged steep hill climbing, as the excessive heat from high discharge rates shortens battery life.